Machinery Directive 2006/42/EC (MD) Evaluation and Testing

 Once your machine has been evaluated, tested (if required), and made compliant the next step is to complete and sign the EC declaration of conformity.
 This is a one-page document that lists the machine, and specific details about it, plus the EN standards used to evaluate it and the applicable Directives to which you are claiming conformity for the machine.
 The EC declaration of conformity must accompany each machine sent to the EU and you must retain a copy of each one for ten years.
 The document must be matched to a specific machine: i.e., serial number.
 We can prepare the EC declaration of conformity for you.

-You are also required to be able to quickly assemble a Technical File which contains the information needed to prove conformity to any Directives that apply to the machine.
+You are also required to be able to quickly assemble a Technical File that contains the information needed to prove conformity to any Directives that apply to the machine.
 This file is used by the European authorities to assess the compliance of the machine but you should not send it with your machine to Europe.
 The requirement is detailed in Annex VII of the Machinery Directive and your customer does not have a right to this file unless you have previously agreed to it.
 This requirement extends ten years past the date you ship the machine to Europe.
 We can help you with this and we can securely store it for you also